-As CEO, you have just received your third negative quarterly report and the numbers are coming in all red.
-The sales team performance is in question as they are not hitting their numbers again, and the actions outlined by the sales manager have not delivered.
+As CEO, you have just received your third negative quarterly report, and the numbers are coming in all red.
+The sales team’s performance is in question as they are not hitting their numbers again, and the actions outlined by the sales manager have not been delivered.
 Do you have a developing sales problem?
-You start talking to various people around the company trying to get a better understanding of what is going wrong.
+You start talking to various people around the company, trying to get a better understanding of what is going wrong.

 Before you ask where to start, you need to address the question of when to start?

-Once a business shifts past the three consecutive quarters of negative sales, the problems are mounting, and the core causes start to become lost in the shadows of the new problems looming.
+Once a business shifts past three consecutive quarters of negative sales, the problems mount, and the core causes start to become lost in the shadows of the new problems looming.
 A company with a culture of not delivering on sales expectations can manifest quickly.
 Staff direction and behaviour are working in conflict with what you planned to achieve via your strategic vision.

 To correct sales problems is not just about providing some sales training.
 Sales training will remedy a small glitch in your sales results by approximately 5% of below sales goals.
 It does not address issues where you are 10-15-20% plus below sales goals.
 These problems are systemic and go much deeper than the conversation your team members are having with customers.